Pipeline Overview

 OATD-01, the lead drug candidate developed by Molecure, is a first-in-class dual chitinase inhibitor for the treatment of fibrotic and inflammatory diseases, including interstitial lung diseases such as sarcoidosis and idiopathic pulmonary fibrosis (IPF).

-OATD-01 is a CHIT1 inhibitor and has demonstrated potent anti-inflammatory and anti-fibrotic effects in preclinical studies in various disease models, including sarcoidosis, pulmonary fibrosis and non-alcoholic steatohepatitis.
+OATD-01 is a CHIT1 inhibitor and has demonstrated potent anti-inflammatory and anti-fibrotic effects in preclinical studies in various disease models, including sarcoidosis, MASH (metabolic dysfunction-associated steatohepatitis) and pulmonary fibrosis.

 The phase I study was completed in 2022 and the phase II study in sarcoidosis patients started in March 2024.